Green-Software-Foundation/if/src/models/README.md

 ## Example impl

-IEF users will typically call the model as part of a pipeline defined in an `impl` file.
-In this case, instantiating and configuring the model is handled by `impact-engine` and does not have to be done explicitly by the user.
+IEF users will typically call the plugin as part of a pipeline defined in an `impl` file.
+In this case, instantiating and configuring the plugin is handled by `impact-engine` and does not have to be done explicitly by the user.
 The following is an example `impl` that calls `time-sync`: